DeepHiveMind/Amazon-EMR-on-Amazon-EKS-Spark-job-with-AWS-Step-Functions/README.md

 ![alt text](https://github.com/DeepHiveMind/Learn-spark/blob/main/images/bdb1345-emr-eks-step-functions-12.jpg)

 You can also validate that the Amazon EMR on EKS virtual cluster is stopped and the S3 output path has a new set of Parquet files.

+## Validate the output with an Athena query

+When our Step Functions workflow is complete, we should have the output table in the AWS Glue Data Catalog, which we can validate in Athena by running a simple SELECT query.
+The following screenshot shows the output.

+## Create reports in QuickSight

+Now let’s do our final step of the architecture, which is creating BI reports through QuickSight by connecting to the Athena aggregated table.
+1. On the QuickSight console, choose **Athena** as your data source.

+2. For **Data source name**, enter a name.

+3. Select the database and table name you have in Athena.

+Now you can create a quick report to visualize your output, as shown in the following screenshot.

+If you’re using QuickSight SPICE storage to get better performance, you should refresh the dataset manually, or you can use the direct query option to fetch the latest data through Athena.

+## Conclusion

+This page explains how to orchestrate an Amazon EMR on EKS Spark job with Step Functions to implement a simple ETL pipeline that creates aggregated output from NYC trip reports.
+I hope this gives you a great starting point for using this solution with your datasets and applying more complex business rules to solve your transient cluster use cases.